boutigny/wazp/slurm/Slurm_HowTo.md

 ## Initialization

-Before launching wazp_main for the first time, one needs to create links in the slurm directory:
+Before launching wazp_main for the first time, one needs to create a few links in the slurm directory:

 ```
 	cd slurm
 	ln -s ../data.cfg
 	ln -s ../wazp.cfg
+	ln -s ../aux
+	ln -s ../lib
 ```
 One also have to create the input_data directory which contain the galaxies and footprint catalogs (slit according to the choosen Healpix scheme)